Discuss how we can help with your business location or expansion requirementsGet in touch

 From Michelin starred restaurants to street food at free arts festivals; a kick-about in a leafy local park to high stakes Premiership football; one of the largest urban parks in Europe to the Arts and Crafts perfection of a quiet historic retreat.
 Indoors or outdoors, participate, watch or find space to get away from it all.

-In 2012, Birmingham was ranked among the New York Times’ top 20 international destinations to visit.
-And it’s all because of its growing culinary reputation.
-With 27 cuisines served in 200 restaurants, the home of the world famous Balti Triangle also has more Michelin star restaurants than any other English city outside London.
+In 2012, Birmingham was ranked among the New York Times’ top 20 international destinations to visit and it’s all because of its growing culinary reputation.
+There are 27 cuisines served in 200 restaurants including the world famous Balti Triangle also has more Michelin star restaurants than any other English city outside London.

 • The inaugural Birmingham Food Fest saw 70,000 people descend on the city to sample its diverse gastronomy.